 Benefits of Feeding Spinach

 Spinach is an incredibly nutrient-rich vegetable.
-Dense in iron and magnesium, as well as essential vitamins A, B, C and K, Popeye would the first to vouch for this leafy green wholeheartedly.
+Dense in iron and magnesium, as well as essential vitamins A, C and E, Popeye would the first to vouch for this leafy green wholeheartedly.

 It is thought that by serving your pup a little bit of spinach on occasion, that you can help fend off cancer, inflammatory and cardiovascular issues.
 There is also the potential to raise energy levels and immunity.